kadishmal/cubrid-cookbook/README.md

 This will:

 1. Add specified number of CUBRID Brokers and update the configuration file (*cubrid_broker.conf*).
-2. Restart the CUBRID Broker Service.
+2. Restart the CUBRID Broker Service if the configuration file has been updated.

 ### CUBRID Database